 Do you pay attention to what you put in your mouth?
 How about the lotion you rub on your body?
 What about the tampon you stick inside of you?
 Government regulations don’t require feminine care product companies to disclose tampon ingredients, so they generally don’t.
 But don’t we want to know what’s going up there?!

-This was a worthwhile switch for me, but LOLA products are undoubtedly more expensive than the mainstream alternatives on big box stores shelves.
-If you’re particularly price sensitive, this might not offer the right ROE for you.
+This was a worthwhile switch for me, but LOLA products are undoubtedly more expensive than the mainstream alternatives on big box store shelves.
+If you’re particularly price-sensitive, this might not offer the right ROE for you.